-- 1. All teacher exchanges of assignments shall be voluntary; - 2.
-Teacher exchanges shall be for a period of one year; - 3.
-Teacher exchanges may only be made with the approval of the sending and receiving unit administrators; - 4.
-A teacher may exchange with another teacher, under this provision, no more than once every three years; - 5.
-Teachers in exchange assignments shall be evaluated according to the provisions of 464; - 6.
-If both teachers in exchange assignments wish to remain in their exchange school units following the one year exchange, with the approval of the sending and receiving unit administrators, they shall be permanently transferred into their exchange units so long as the exchange assignments are within the areas of academic preparation of both teachers; - 7.
+- 1. All teacher exchanges must be in writing and approved by the teachers and the principals.
+The documentation of the exchange must be submitted to Human Resources prior to April 15 for the following school year. - 2.
+All teacher exchanges of assignments shall be voluntary; - 3.
+Teacher exchanges shall be for a period of one year; - 4.
+Teacher exchanges may only be made with the approval of the sending and receiving unit administrators; - 5.
+A teacher may exchange with another teacher, under this provision, no more than once every three years; - 6.
+Teachers in exchange assignments shall be evaluated according to the provisions of Article 464; - 7.
+If both teachers in exchange assignments wish to remain in their exchange school units following the one year exchange, with the approval of the sending and receiving unit administrators, they shall be permanently transferred into their exchange units so long as the exchange assignments are within the areas of academic preparation of both teachers; - 8.
 If only one of the teachers involved in a teacher exchange wishes to return to the previous school, the teacher shall be allowed to do so; and the other teacher shall return to the previous school.
-Nothing in 464 C shall preclude the involved teachers from applying for transfer consideration.
+Nothing in Article 464 C. shall preclude the involved teachers from applying for transfer consideration.